 ENERGY STAR Luminaires Program Requirements Version 2.1 (PDF, 748 KB)

 Light fixtures originally qualified for the ENERGY STAR label in 1997 with the introduction of LED lighting in September 2008.

 ENERGY STAR certified lighting offers energy-saving options for both in and outside the home, such as recessed lighting and outdoor porch lights.
 An ENERGY STAR fixture is built to last for many years.
-Ask your local retailer for ENERGY STAR certified lighting or use our store locator.
+Ask your local retailer for ENERGY STAR certified lighting.

 What do I need to know before I buy a light fixture?

 - Look for the ENERGY STAR label for good quality, a minimum two-year warranty and long life (light sources last 15 times longer).

 - Make sure you have a compatible dimmer switch if you want to dim your lights.
 Fixture manufacturers can provide a list of approved dimmers switches.

 - Make sure you like the color of the light; there are lots of options, check out the Color and Mood page.

 EPA is kicking off a year-long effort to educate people about the benefits of energy-efficient, ENERGY STAR certified LED lighting, and we want you to “Light the Moment” with us!
 Join us in switching out 300 million inefficient bulbs to ENERGY STAR certified LED bulbs.
 Together, we could save about $1.5 billion dollars in annual energy bills and prevent 17 billion pounds of annual greenhouse gas emissions.

 The ask is simple: Make the most of every life moment by lighting them with ENERGY STAR certified LED bulbs.
 Only LED bulbs that have earned the ENERGY STAR label are independently certified to deliver the quality and performance you deserve.
 With ENERGY STAR you get: